Discover it® chrome: No Fuss Rewards

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

-When the Discover it card hit the scene, it made waves with hype from their marketing campaign, with a high 5% cash back on special rotating categories.
-They've just released the Discover it® chrome.
+When the Discover it® card hit the scene, it made waves with hype from their marketing campaign, with a high 5% cash back on special rotating categories.
+They've just released the Discover it® chrome card.
 Let's take a look at what new benefits they're offering.

 How This Card Works

-This card also offers a 12 month 0% introductory APR on balance transfers and purchases.
+This card also offers a 14-month 0% introductory APR on balance transfers and purchases.
 A 3% fee applies to each transferred balance.
 There are no foreign transaction fees and no annual fee.

-First Year Bonus: New cardmembers get double the rewards you've earned at the end of your first year.
+First year bonus.
+Get your rewards matched at the end of your first year.

-0% Intro APR: Get 12 months of 0% Introductory APR for balance transfers and purchases.
+Introductory APR.
+Get 14 months of 0% Introductory APR for balance transfers and purchases.

 Who This Card Is Best For

 Like many cash back credit cards, the Discover it chrome Card is ideal for those who want to earn money on their regular spending, specifically for spending on gas and restaurants.

 Because this card comes with a generous 0% intro APR, it can be ideal for those who are trying to pay down debt by consolidating balances via 0% balance transfer offers.
 As with most rewards credit cards, Discover it chrome works best when you pay off your balance each month (at least after the introductory period is over) so that the interest you pay doesn't offset your cash back earnings.